If you’ve been looking for a new job, you’ve probably come across a few postings on Glassdoor.

 What Is Glassdoor?

-Glassdoor claims to be worldwide leader on insights about jobs and companies, and the company says its site includes more than 110 million reviews, salaries and insights about 2.1 million employers.
+Glassdoor claims to be worldwide leader on insights about jobs and companies, and the company says its site includes more than 110 million reviews, salaries and insights about 600,000 companies.

 Glassdoor is completely free to use.
 Anyone can create an account, upload a resume and use the site to apply for jobs.
 You can also look up specific companies, read ratings and reviews, research salaries in your industry or geographic area and prepare for interviews.
 Glassdoor offers additional free resources online including a blog and career guides.